BIO

 ARTIST STATEMENT

-am a visual artist operating at the nexus of art, community engagement, sacred knowledge, science, and design.
-With extensive experience as a muralist and collaborator, I specialize in crafting culturally resonant and captivating murals tailored to their environmental settings.
-Prioritizing collaboration with local photographers, creatives, and community members, I infuse my designs with the stories, figures, and symbols relevant to each locale.
-Drawing inspiration from meticulous research of the mural site, cultural textiles, and artistic patterns, I create dynamic portraiture against complex backgrounds that invite viewers to explore local history and symbols.
+I am a visual artist operating at the nexus of art, community engagement, sacred knowledge, science, and design.
+With a focus on public art, I specialize in culturally resonant murals tailored to their environmental settings.
+Prioritizing collaboration with local photographers, creatives, and community members, I infuse my designs with the stories, figures, and symbols relevant to each site.
+Drawing inspiration from research of the mural site, cultural textiles, and artistic patterns, I create dynamic portraiture against complex backgrounds that invite viewers to explore local history and symbols.

-My current series of carefully layered portrait paintings explores the nuanced experiences of the Palestinian diaspora and my diverse communities.
-By depicting the intimate and social dimensions of contemporary life beyond the prevailing narratives of war and tragedy, I aim to defy passive observation and historical stereotypes, celebrating the humanity of everyday individuals.
+My current series of interdisciplinary work explores the nuanced experiences of the arab diaspora and my diverse communities.
+By depicting the intimate and social dimensions of contemporary life beyond the prevailing narratives of war and tragedy, I aim to honor and dignify the humanity of everyday individuals.